mezez/faircorp/README.md

 **TEST**

-Test have been written to cover the APIs and Data Access objects of the Application
+Test have been written to cover the APIs and Data Access Objects of the Application